 I work within a community

 It is easier to continue working with or expanding an existing project under an existing license.
 It may not be what you want, but it works much better if starting a new project without a license in place.
 You can find ways your project can fit right in by finding the suitable license required in the community collaboration.
-If it’s unavailable under the License, Copying, or README.MD sections of the license, you can ask the maintainers to share the license.
+If it’s unavailable under the License, CONTRIBUTING.MD, or README.MD sections of the license, you can ask the maintainers to share the license.

 If the community doesn’t use a license, you can politely ask them to add one, stipulating why it’s essential not just for yourself but for every user.
 This approach legitimizes projects and invites members to cement their contributions to any given project.